kabouras33/restaurant-app/README.md

    ```

 2. **Set Up the Backend**:
-   - Ensure you have Python and PostgreSQL installed.
+   - Ensure you have Python 3.8+ installed.
-   - Create a virtual environment and activate it:
+   - Create a virtual environment:
      ```bash
      python -m venv venv
      source venv/bin/activate  # On Windows use `venv\Scripts\activate`
      ```
-   - Install the backend dependencies:
+   - Install dependencies:
      ```bash
      pip install -r backend/requirements.txt
      ```
-   - Set up the PostgreSQL database and configure the connection settings in `backend/config.py`.

 3. **Set Up the Frontend**:
-   - Navigate to the frontend directory and install dependencies:
+   - Navigate to the frontend directory:
      ```bash
      cd frontend
+     ```
+   - Install dependencies:
+     ```bash
      npm install
      ```

+4. **Configure Environment Variables**:
+   - Create a `.env` file in the backend directory and configure your database and Stripe credentials.

-4. **Run the Application**:
+5. **Run the Application**:
    - Start the backend server:
      ```bash
-     uvicorn backend.main:app --reload
+     uvicorn main:app --reload
      ```
-   - Start the frontend development server:
+   - Start the frontend server:
      ```bash
      npm run dev
      ```

 ## Usage Guide

-- Access the application by navigating to `http://localhost:3000` in your web browser.
+- Access the application at `http://localhost:3000`.
-- Register as a new user or log in with existing credentials.
+- Register or log in using your credentials.
-- Use the dashboard to manage inventory, reservations, and view reports.
+- Navigate through the dashboard to manage inventory, reservations, and view analytics.
+- Use the settings to configure notifications and payment options.

 ## API Documentation

-The API is documented using FastAPI's interactive documentation.
-Once the backend server is running, access the API docs at `http://localhost:8000/docs`.
+The backend API is documented using Swagger.
+Once the backend server is running, access the API documentation at `http://localhost:8000/docs`.

 ## Testing Instructions

-1. **Backend Tests**:
+- **Backend Testing**:
-   - Ensure the virtual environment is activated.
-   - Run Pytest:
+  - Run tests using Pytest:
     ```bash
-     pytest backend/tests
+    pytest
     ```

-2. **Frontend Tests**:
+- **Frontend Testing**:
-   - Navigate to the frontend directory:
+  - Run tests using React Testing Library:
     ```bash
-     cd frontend
-     ```
-   - Run the tests:
-     ```bash
     npm test
     ```

 ## Deployment Guide

 1. **Docker Setup**:
-   - Ensure Docker and Docker Compose are installed.
-   - Build and run the containers:
+   - Build and run the Docker containers:
      ```bash
      docker-compose up --build
      ```

 2. **AWS EC2 Deployment**:
-   - Set up an EC2 instance and configure security groups.
-   - Deploy the Docker containers to the EC2 instance.
+   - Push the Docker images to a container registry.
+   - Pull and run the images on your AWS EC2 instance.

 3. **Cloudflare Configuration**:
-   - Set up DNS records and SSL certificates using Cloudflare for secure access.
+   - Configure your domain and DNS settings via Cloudflare for enhanced security and performance.

 ## Contributing Guidelines

-We welcome contributions!
+We welcome contributions from the community!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push to your fork.
+3. Commit your changes and push them to your fork.
-4. Create a pull request with a detailed description of your changes.
+4. Submit a pull request with a detailed description of your changes.

-## License Information
+## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more information.
 ```